 Rebecca Wooden Rebecca Wooden

 Those of you who practise with me regularly will know we explore something a little different each week - with changing patterns and themes that move through the seasons.
-I love the creative work behind putting a class plan together but I’ll be honest, it’s been a bit of a journey getting this process aligned and it’s only in recent months that I’ve really hit a rhythm with class planning.
+Here's a look at my creative planning process that goes on behind the scenes.

 Read More